BrainQ raises $40M to transform stroke patient rehabilitation with its home therapy device – TechCrunch

 The novelty of BrainQ’s investigational treatment lies in the data-driven method we have deployed in order to inform the ELF-EMF frequency parameters.
 In choosing these parameters, our aim is to select frequencies that characterize motor-related neural networks in the CNS, and are related to the disability a person experiences following a stroke or other neurological trauma.
 To achieve this, we have analyzed a large-scale amount of healthy and non-healthy individuals’ brainwaves (electrophysiology data).
 Our technology uses explanatory machine learning algorithms to observe the natural spectral characteristics and derive unique therapeutic insights.
 These are used by BrainQ’s technology to target the recovery of impaired networks.

 The device they’ve created to administer the treatment is unusual.
-Because it’s a whole-brain magnetic field generator, it has a rather bulky cylindrical headpiece , but the rest of it fits into a sort of back brace and hip pack.
+Because it’s a whole-brain magnetic field generator, it has a rather bulky cylindrical headpiece, but the rest of it fits into a sort of back brace and hip pack.
 That’s because, unlike the more common magnetic brain imaging tech, MRI, the fields and currents involved are extremely small.

 “We use very, very low intensity, about the same level as normal brain activity,” said Drechsler.
 “It’s not about creating an action potential or a jump in activity, it’s about creating the right conditions for the recovery mechanisms.”

 The results of this stimulation were borne out in a small (25 patients) but decisive study due to be reviewed and published soon (preprint abstract here).
-Patients given the BrainQ treatment in addition to normal therapy saw hugely improved recovery evaluations, which look at metrics like improvements to balance and strength.
-92 percent saw major improvements over just therapy and 80 percent achieved what could be called recovery (though this term is inexact).
+Patients given the BrainQ treatment in addition to normal therapy saw hugely improved recovery evaluations, which look at metrics like improvements to balance and strength; 92% saw major improvements over just therapy and 80% achieved what could be called recovery (though this term is inexact).

 Generally speaking the therapy would last for about an hour at a time, during which the patient would do various physical exercises while wearing the device, and they would need to be repeated five days a week for two months or so.
 The headset feeds the patient’s own patterns into BrainQ’s cloud-based service, which does the crunching and matching necessary to produce a tailored treatment pattern.
 It’s all run via tablet app, which can be operated by a caregiver (such as an outpatient nurse) or by using a built-in telemedicine platform.